Anjengo Fort: A Historical Site

-If you ever find yourself wandering along the beaches near Varkala, it will lead you to one of Kerala’s most fascinating historical treasures, the Anjuthengu Fort once known as Anjengo Fort.
+If you ever find yourself wandering along the beaches near Varkala, it will lead you to one of Kerala’s most fascinating historical treasures, the Anjuthengu Fort more fondly known as Anjengo Fort.
 Sandwiched between the Arabian Sea on one side and backwaters on the other, this fortress is not just stone and mortar but a living chronicle of battles, betrayals and beginnings.

 As you step into the fort you will find a square stronghold with towering stone walls, four bastions guarding the corners, cannons pointing out toward the horizon.
 In its prime each bastion was armed with 18-pounder guns keeping a watch as ships passed on the sea.
 Inside, you’ll find a sprawling green lawn that once served as a parade ground for British troops while narrow pathways along the walls offer views of coconut groves and the lively settlement that has grown around the fort.